wanjunhuang/hwjcode/README.md

-# codes and data for DeepOPF-V.
+# Codes and data for DeepOPF-V.
 Platform: Pytorch

 Real-time load data for IEEE 300-bus system can be found in [2].